wkumari/draft-kh-dnsop-7706bis/README.md

    just a description of a way to operate a root zone on localhost, and not a recommendation to do so.

+Kumari & Hoffman        Expires September 3, 2018              [Page 11]

+Internet-Draft          Running Root on Loopback              March 2018

 Authors' Addresses

-Kumari & Hoffman        Expires September 2, 2018              [Page 11]

-Internet-Draft          Running Root on Loopback              March 2018

    Warren Kumari
    Google